-Get a library card and account
+Get your library card and online account

-- Apply in person at any library location Bring your drivers’ license or state ID, and proof of Oak Park residency, such as a utility bill or recently postmarked mail.
+- Apply in person at any library location .
+Bring your driver's license or state ID, and proof of Oak Park residency, such as a utility bill or recently postmarked mail.

-Log into your account
+Log in to your online account

-More about your card and account
+More about your card and online account

-- To check out materials, use checkout stations, public computers and to print, you need your library account number and PIN.
+- To check out materials and to use checkout stations, public computers, and printers, you need your library account number and PIN.